 “I’ve had intermittent bowel issues all my life – minor constipation from time to time,” Dr. Khokhar said.
 “Last year, I noticed the issues were a little bit different and I thought, ‘This isn’t normal.’

 “I was turning 40, and in my profession, I see things happen all the time to young people,” he said.
 “I talked to my partner, Dr. David Rzepcynski, about what I was experiencing and decided I needed to have a colonoscopy.”

 A colonoscopy is used to screen for colorectal cancer, the second leading cause of cancer-related deaths in the U.S. and the fourth most common cancer in men and women.
-The American Cancer Society recommends people get a colonoscopy beginning between age 45 and 50.
+The American Cancer Society recommends people get a colonoscopy starting at age 45.

 Dr. Khokhar estimates he has performed about 12,000 colonoscopies during his career.